-Figure 3: Strategy comparison at $\lambda = 0.90, 8$ queues.
+Figure 3: Strategy comparison at $\lambda = 0.90$.

-We suggest some helpful intuition for these behaviors.
-If the update interval T is sufficiently small, so that only a few new tasks arrive every T seconds, then choosing a shortest queue performs very well, as tasks tend to wait at servers with short queues.
+queue performs very well, as tasks tend to wait at servers with short queues.
 As T grows larger, however, a problem arises; all the tasks that arrive over those T seconds will go only to the small set of servers that appear lightly loaded on the board, overloading them while other servers empty.
 The system demonstrates what we call herd behavior: herds of tasks all move together to the same locations.
-As a real-life example of this phenomenon, consider what happens at a supermarket when it is announced that "Aisle 7 is now open."
-Very often Aisle 7 quickly becomes the longest queue.
-This herd behavior has been noticed in real systems that use old information in load balancing; for example, in a discussion of the TranSend system, Fox et. al. note that initially they found "rapid oscillations in queue lengths" because their system updated load information periodically [9][Section 4.5].

-Interestingly, as the update interval $T \to \infty$ , the utility of the bulletin board becomes negligible (and, in fact, it can actually be misleading!), and the best strategy approaches choosing a server at random.
+(As a real-life example of this phenomenon, consider what happens at a supermarket when it is announced that "Aisle 7 is now open."
+Very often Aisle 7 quickly becomes the longest queue.)
+As the update interval $T \to \infty$, the utility of the bulletin board becomes negligible (and, in fact, it can actually be misleading!), and the best strategy approaches choosing a server at random.
 Although this intuition is helpful, it remains surprising that making just two choices performs substantially better than even three choices over a large interval of values of T that seem likely to arise in practice.

 The same behavior is also apparent even with a much smaller number of servers.
 In Figure 3 we examine simulations of the same strategies with only eight servers, which is a realistic number for a current multi-processor machine.
-In this case the approximations given by the limiting system are less accurate, although for T > 1 they are still within 20% of the simulations.
-Other simulations of small systems demonstrate similar behavior, and as the number of servers n grows the limiting system approach provides reasonable estimates of system behavior and demonstrates the trends as the update interval T grows.
+In this case the approximations given by the infinite system are less accurate, although for T>1 they are still within 20% of the simulations.
+Other simulations of small systems demonstrate similar behavior, and as the number of servers n grows the infinite system grows more accurate.
+Hence, even for small systems, the infinite system approach provides reasonable estimates of system behavior and demonstrates the trends as the update interval T grows.

-Finally, we note again that in all of our simulations of the differential equations, the limiting system rapidly reaches the fixed cycle suggested in Section 3.2.
+Finally, we note again that in all of our simulations of the differential equations, the infinite system rapidly reaches the fixed cycle suggested in Section 3.2.